We use the best available science to ensure the survival of Montana's birds and other wildlife.

 Among the many issues affecting Montana rivers is habitat loss, due to the presence of invasive plant species.
 Two exotic shrubs in particular, have displaced large areas of native vegetation along several rivers; Russian olive and more recently, saltcedar (also known as tamarisk) have begun to establish populations in some stretches of well-known watercourses like the Missouri and Yellowstone.
 We first need to understand if there has been a net decrease in bird diversity in heavily-infested locations due to the presence of these invasive shrubs.
 Species potentially affected by changing riparian vegetation include Black-billed Cuckoo, Lazuli Bunting, Red-headed Woodpecker and Ovenbird to name only a few.

-Given the great importance of riverside habitat to birds and the potential to make a meaningful conservation impact, we are now launching the Montana Audubon River Initiative: A new program to understand and conserve critical riparian bird habitat along Montana’s most iconic waterways.
+Given the great importance of riverside habitat to birds and the potential to make a meaningful conservation impact, we are now launching the Montana Audubon River Initiative: A program to understand and conserve critical riparian bird habitat along Montana’s waterways.
 During the initial phase we will bring many parties together, including biologists, volunteers, landowners, weed districts and other public entities, to host a symposium on Russian Olive and saltcedar, and discuss what is being done to manage these species.
 People have intense affection for rivers and the wildlife they support and we expect stakeholder interest in this effort to be significant.

 The great rivers of our state are deeply interwoven with our human and natural history.
 In real ways, it is rivers that tie Montana together; they served as passageways for early exploration, make agriculture possible and are magnets for both wildlife and people.
 It should be remembered that many of our human communities here were established along the banks of moving water.